jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

 {{< dc t="Update: December 2021" >}}
-Below are examples of real-world evidence.
+Below are examples of real-world predictions we made using this system.

 Science | Evidence
 --- | ---